4.25 from 8 votes

 Store leftover fried pickles in an airtight container in the fridge for up to 3 days.

-When you want to enjoy them again, I recommend reheating in the air fryer.
-Preheat the air fryer to 375F.
-Cook for 2 to 4 minutes, until desired temperature is reached.
+I recommend reheating them in the air fryer when you want to enjoy them again.
+Preheat the air fryer to 375°F. Cook for 2 to 4 minutes until the desired temperature is reached.

 Yes, you can freeze them to enjoy later!
 Store them in a large freezer bag for up to 3 months.

-A hand dipping a fried pickle spear in ranch dressing.
+A hand dipping the recipe in ranch dressing.

 My personal favorite is ranch dressing!